 Travel history to endemic areas (2)

-Bathing; water precautions
+Bathing; water precautions to avoid infection

 WHO recommends periodic mass treatment to reduce morbidity in highly endemic areas (2).

 Praziquantel: 40 mg/kg...